Your F3 Options Explained

 Option 5: Work overseas

-Now we’ll look into each of these options in more detail below, including what you might expect, their pros and cons, and how you can learn more.
+Let's explore each of these options in more detail, including their pros and cons, and where to learn more about each.

 🤷 What to expect

-Some specialty training runs recruitment for a February start each year, as well as the August intake.
+Some specialties recruit for a February start each year, as well as the August intake.
 This is usually for ST3 posts but is sometimes also for ST1 entry.

 In the past, specialties offering February ST1 entry have generally been ACCS/Anaesthetics, GP, and Psychiatry, but this can change.